 Revenue Model Examples: Retail, E-Commerce, Manufacturing, Content Upgrades, Flat-rate Services, Project or Agency Models, Donations, In-App purchases, Wholesale Revenue, Mail orders, Razor and blade (Razor part), 2-Sided Marketplaces

-Description: This transaction model is based on the idea that one party compensates another for access to goods, services, features, facilities or other forms of property for a predetermined amount of time.
+Description: This transaction model is based on the idea that one party compensates another for access to goods, services, features, facilities or other forms of property for a specific amount of time.

 Example Revenue Models: SaaS, Subscription boxes, Co-working spaces, Car Rental, Apartment Rental, Leasing